 To capture safety stock, you can input “buffer days,” which are additional days factored in with a vendor's lead time to increase the number of units ordered.

 Whether using a spreadsheet or a system like Extensiv's inventory and order management solution, the more efficiently you manage your reorder point (and your safety stock), the better you'll meet demand.

 While it might be challenging to reach the scale of these retail giants, they provide excellent lessons in managing current stock, improving forecasting, and meeting demand.

-Look beyond supply and demand and develop comprehensive material requirements planning, which involves optimizing many critical components, including purchase order, forecasting, marketplace demand, and data management.
+Look beyond supply and demand and develop comprehensive material requirements planning, which involves optimizing many critical components, including purchase orders, forecasting, marketplace demand, and data management.

 1. Avoid Using Absolute Reorder Point